This KOHO review takes a deep dive into the services and products of one of Canada’s fastest growing fintech apps.

 The KOHO Credit Builder was designed to help KOHO users build or rebuild their credit scores using 6 months subscription plans.

-The program charges a $7 monthly fee automatically from your account.
+The program charges a $10 monthly fee on KOHO Easy, $7 monthly fee on KOHO Essential and Extra plans and $5 on KOHO Everything plan..
 KOHO uses the fee as a subscription fee to service a line of credit opened for you.

 Every month, KOHO will charge you the fee and report the payment to credit bureaus.
 This can help improve your credit score at the end of the program.